rnmp/rnmp/src/content/blog/2025/chilly-in-philly.md

 ---
-title: "Chilly in Philly 🥶 (My January Update)"
+title: Chilly in Philly 🥶
 date: 2025-01-30
 ---